teckcamp/teckcamp.github.io/privacy.md

 **How long will you use my personal data for?**

-Any personal data you give us, or that we collect when you use Meetup Mates, will be retained by us for as long as it’s needed to perform its function.
+Any personal data you give us, or that we collect when you use Teck Camp, will be retained by us for as long as it’s needed to perform its function.
 Registration data is held permanently unless you deregister, or if you're inactive for over 60 days.
 There’s no one-size-fits-all time limit, but we regularly review the data we hold to ensure it is still necessary.

 Any personal data that you give us will be retained by us for as long as it's needed to perform its function.
 Private Messages are stored until you delete them.
 If you delete your account, your messages will also be deleted.
-We regularly review the data held by Meetup Mates and delete information that is no longer needed.
+We regularly review the data held by Teck Camp and delete information that is no longer needed.
 All the data we hold is stored securely and only accessible to authorised staff members, who have regular data training.

 **<a id="Your legal rights"></a>10.
 Your legal rights**

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
-Please fill out your details here [Update your Preferences or Unsubscribe](https://meetup-mates.com/unsubscribe/), or email us at [meetup-mates@tecknuovo.com](mailto:meetup-mates@tecknuovo.com?Subject= Meetup Mates Privacy Policy) to:
+Please fill out your details here [Update your Preferences or Unsubscribe](https://teck.camp/unsubscribe/), or email us at [teckcamp@tecknuovo.com](mailto:teckcamp@tecknuovo.com?Subject= Teck Camp Privacy Policy) to:

-- <a href="mailto:meetup-mates@tecknuovo.com?Subject=Request access to your personal data">Request access to your personal data</a>
+- <a href="mailto:teckcamp@tecknuovo.com?Subject=Request access to your personal data">Request access to your personal data</a>
-- <a href="mailto:meetup-mates@tecknuovo.com?Subject=Request correction of your personal data">Request correction of your personal data</a>
+- <a href="mailto:teckcamp@tecknuovo.com?Subject=Request correction of your personal data">Request correction of your personal data</a>
-- <a href="mailto:meetup-mates@tecknuovo.com?Subject=Request erasure of your personal data">Request erasure of your personal data</a>
+- <a href="mailto:teckcamp@tecknuovo.com?Subject=Request erasure of your personal data">Request erasure of your personal data</a>
-- <a href="mailto:meetup-mates@tecknuovo.com?Subject=Object to processing of your personal data">Object to processing of your personal data</a>
+- <a href="mailto:teckcamp@tecknuovo.com?Subject=Object to processing of your personal data">Object to processing of your personal data</a>
-- <a href="mailto:meetup-mates@tecknuovo.com?Subject=Request restriction of processing your personal data">Request restriction of processing your personal data</a>
+- <a href="mailto:teckcamp@tecknuovo.com?Subject=Request restriction of processing your personal data">Request restriction of processing your personal data</a>
-- <a href="mailto:meetup-mates@tecknuovo.com?Subject=Request transfer of your personal data">Request transfer of your personal data</a>
+- <a href="mailto:teckcamp@tecknuovo.com?Subject=Request transfer of your personal data">Request transfer of your personal data</a>
--  <a href="mailto:meetup-mates@tecknuovo.com?Subject=Right to withdraw consent">Right to withdraw consent</a>
+-  <a href="mailto:teckcamp@tecknuovo.com?Subject=Right to withdraw consent">Right to withdraw consent</a>

 **No fee usually required**